-We are a scientific research station and private reserve located in the Central Caribbean region of Costa Rica, where students, researchers and visitors can experience the rainforest and participate in our investigations to learn about biodiversity and conservation
+We are a scientific research station and private reserve located in the Central Caribbean region of Costa Rica, where students, researchers and visitors can experience the rainforest and participate in our investigations to learn about biodiversity and conservation.

+Veragua Foundation operates its Biological Research Station in conjunction with the Biology School of the University of Costa Rica.
 Since 2012, Veragua biologists have performed numerous studies to understand how environmental variables such as temperature, relative humidity, rainfall, and moonlight affect the reproductive behavior of different animal populations.

+Since 2009, we have been continuously researching the flora and fauna in the Central Caribbean region of Costa Rica.
 In Costa Rica there are still many areas unexplored by science, where the records of its biodiversity are mostly anecdotal.

 One of the least researched areas is the Talamanca Mountain Range due to the difficult access and the lack of facilities to accommodate researchers.

 This is the number one competitive advantage for Veragua research station.
 We are able to provide housing facilities to researchers, so they can come and investigate the unexplored flora and fauna in the Talamanca Mountain Range.

 Veragua Rainforest shares the area with the three tiny communities of Brisas de Veragua de Limon, Union of the Peje River and Rio Blanco.
 It is a rural area of farms and small houses tucked into green rolling hills, where the population once subsisted solely on logging, agriculture, and working on cattle ranches.

 For the past 10 years, Veragua Rainforest founders have worked with local communities to improve residents’ quality of life with new jobs and provide education in environmental conservation.
 During the two years of park construction, Veragua hired 140 men from the local area, many of whom stayed on working at the park in maintenance and grounds keeping.